 Q. Do I have to have a tentmate?

 A. Yes.
 Due to space limitations each participant must share a tent with one other participant.
 You can choose your own tentmate or one will be provided for you.
 Our tents accommodate two adults and their gear comfortably.
-Online tent assignment will be available in April and will close in mid-May.
-It’s open to cyclists who have raised at least $2,000 to date, and to roadies who have submitted their medical form.
+Online tent assignment will be available in April and will close in May 13, 2016.
+It’s open to cyclists who have raised at least $3,000 to date, and to roadies who have submitted their medical form.
 It is not mandatory to get your tent assignment online, though it will simplify your Orientation Day process.
 If you do not complete it online, you may get your tent assignment on Orientation Day.
 For more details on the tent assignment process, please see our Tent Assignment Instructions.

 Q. Can Roadies and Cyclists tent together?